MolSSI-Education/python-package-best-practices/setup.md

 installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.

+## Choosing a text editor <a name="text_editor"></a>
+You will need an editor for Python files for this workshop.
+If you do not have a prefered text editor, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+If you installed a recent version of Anaconda, you will have VSCode installed already.
+You should be able to open it from the Anaconda Navigator window.
+If you have another prefered text editor, you should use that for the workshop.

 ## Using Anaconda and conda